 The Great British Sewing Bee is underway and making your own clothes has never been hotter!
-Check out our top 10 essential tools for dressmaking – and let us know in the comments below what’s in your dressmaking sewing kit that you couldn’t live without!
+Check out our top 10 essential dressmaking supplies —and let us know in the comments below what’s in your dressmaking sewing kit that you couldn’t live without!

-An absolutely essential tool for dressmaking, a sturdy sewing machine will be the backbone of your efforts in making your own clothes.
+The first out of many dressmaking supplies on the list includes a sturdy sewing machine that will be the backbone of your efforts in making your own clothes.
 At Stitch Craft Create we adore Janome sewing machines for their ease of use, great functions and pocket friendly prices!
 At just £125, the 2200XT is a great entry-level model that comes with a great selection of accessories including various different presser feet for different dressmaking techniques.

-For those looking for great functionality and more tools for dressmaking , the Janome model CXL301 is a fantastic buy at £299.
-This offers a huge range of functions and options, including an automatic needle threader which is a massive time-saving device!
+For those looking for great functionality and more dressmaking supplies, the Janome model CXL301 is a fantastic buy at £299.
+This offers a huge range of functions and options including an automatic needle threader which is a massive time-saving device!
 This machine has superb power and makes sewing with heavier weight fabrics like denim a total breeze—the ultimate dressmaker’s sewing machine!

-Essential for holding your fabrics together prior to stitching, dressmaking pins need to be be ultra sharp and easy to use, and be good quality so they don’t melt and bend when ironed over and don’t rust over time leaving marks on your fabrics.
+Essential for holding your fabrics together prior to stitching, dressmaking pins need to be ultra-sharp, easy to use, and high quality.
+This is so they don’t melt and bend when ironed over, and don’t rust over time leaving marks on your fabrics.
 But with the craft of dressmaking being so enjoyable, why would you want boring pins?!
-Jolly up your sewing kit with a set rainbow-coloured glass headed pins or we adore these flower head pins which are ideal for quilting and dressmaking projects – the flatness of the heads makes them really easy to iron over, and they’re so pretty too!
+Jolly up your dressmaking supplies with a set of flower head pins that are ideal for quilting and dressmaking projects; the flatness of the heads makes them really easy to iron over, and they’re so pretty!

 Of course, we all hope our stitching will be perfect first time, but as we saw on The Great British Sewing Bee, even accomplished sewers get it wrong sometimes and need to unpick!
-Ais therefore our next essential tool – I know my own has seen plenty of action!
-After a while, even the best seam ripper’s blade will dull and unpicking will become more laborious, so replace yours regularly for swift and pain-free unpicking!
+A seam ripper is our next essential sewing tool as my own has seen plenty of action!
+After a while, even the best seam ripper’s blade will dull, and unpicking will become more laborious, so replace yours regularly for swift and pain-free unpicking!

 If you want to make your own clothes, you are going to need patterns.
 While it would be nice to think you could go freestyle and make things up as you go along, the results will almost certainly be disastrous!
-While vintage patterns are all the rage and can be picked up at charity shops and car boot fairs, we love some of thefrom the likes of Anna Maria Horner and Amy Butler (there she is again, clever lady!).
+While vintage patterns are all the rage and can be picked up at charity shops and car boot fairs, we love some of the contemporary pattern ranges from the likes of Anna Maria Horner and Amy Butler (there she is again, clever lady!).

-Even the most accomplished dressmaker sometimes needs a little help and for beginner’s it is crucial that you understand the theory of the techniques before you start experimenting on your machine, especially if it’s precious fabric you are using.
-We have loads of great sewing books in our bookstore, but we particularly love this – The Dressmaker’s Techniques Bible—a must-have for anyone looking to make their own clothes.
+Even the most accomplished dressmaker sometimes needs a little help and for beginner’s, it is crucial that you understand the theory of the techniques before you start experimenting on your machine, especially if it’s precious fabric you are using.
+We have loads of great sewing books in our bookstore, but we particularly love this one: The Dressmaker’s Techniques Bible—a must-have for anyone looking to make their own clothes.

 As we saw from the Alteration Challenge in Week 1 of The Great British Sewing Bee, a bit of lace trim or a dash of pretty ribbon can transform a standard garment into something really rather lovely (or not in the case of Mark’s efforts!).
 We loved what Anne did with the broderie Anglaise threaded with thin ribbon.
-If you wanted to create a similar technique you could try this ribbons, trims and ric rac in our haberdashery store!and or any number of
+If you wanted to create a similar technique you could try this Enchanted Cotton Lace ribbon and or any number of ribbons and trims in our haberdashery store!

 Sorting out storage is essential from day 1 to stop your sewing kit taking over the house and so that things are always to hand when you need them and also to keep things like sharp pins and rotary blades safely shut away from any curious little fingers you may have in your house!
-Thisoffers a two part system so you can keep accessories in the top and fabric and patterns in the bottom – but best of all it comes with a host of sewing accessories from a tape measure to hemming web to tailor’s chalk everything you can see here apart from the fabric—a complete starter kit for under £25!
+This cool storage solution offers a two-part system so you can keep accessories in the top and fabric and patterns in the bottom – but best of all it comes with a host of sewing accessories from a tape measure to hemming web to tailor’s chalk everything you can see here apart from the fabric—a complete starter kit for under £25!